 Cádiz has a great central market, which is open in the morning and lunch time during the week.
+It's a fun, bustling pace to take a tapas lunch.

 Since Columbus' voyage came from around the Cádiz and the Huelva area, then many of the Hispanic people in Latin America have roots that go back to this region.